All about Culture Night

 Can you ride an electric scooter to the city center on Culture Night?

 In coordination with the electric scooter companies, the maximum speed of the electric scooters will be reduced in the city center on Culture Night.
-In addition, journeys can only be started or ended in certain areas in the center.
+In addition, journeys can only be started or ended in certain spots in the center.

 • At Tjarnargata 4 (Parking at Iceland University's Lottery)